Watercolor workshop in Dordogne, France

 Non-painting friends, partners and spouses are welcome on the trip and will receive a $300 discount on costs.
 There will be optional activities or excursions each morning to neighboring villages planned for non-painters.
 (Entrance and other fees incurred by non-painters are not included in the cost of the trip).

-What’s include in the cost of the trip:
+What’s included in the cost of the trip:

 Art instruction by Tony van Hasselt